 What Is The Credit For Caring Act?

 On May 18th, a bipartisan coalition reintroduced the Credit for Caring Act.
-If approved, an estimated 48 million unpaid caregivers would receive critical financial support in the form of federal tax credits.
+An estimated 48 million unpaid caregivers would receive critical financial support through federal tax credits if approved.

 Senators Elizabeth Warren (D-MA), Shelley Moore Capito (R-WV), Michael Bennet (D-CO), and Sen. Joni Ernst (R-IA, and Representative Linda Sanchez (D-CA) head the proposal.